-Nationals listed in the chart above can obtain a one-month visa on arrival at Beirut International Airport or any other port of entry at the Lebanese border, providing their passports do not possess an Israeli stamp, and they hold return or onward tickets.
+Nationals listed in the chart above can obtain a one-month visa on arrival at Beirut International Airport or any other port of entry at the Lebanese border.
 The visa is renewable for three months.

 It is likely you will be refused entry if you have an Israeli visa or stamp in your passport.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Lebanon.

 In advance: single-entry tourist visa: £25; multiple-entry tourist visa: £50.

 Visa on arrival: one month initially, renewable for three months.

 Single-entry visa in advance: 15 days, one month or three months; multiple-entry visa in advance: three or six months.
 If applying for a visa in advance from the embassy, you must enter Lebanon within 90 days of the date of issue.

 Processing times for visas applied for before travelling to Lebanon vary according to the nationality of the applicant.
 Please contact the embassy for information on individual cases.